vijayvat/cloudpie_docs/docs/cloud-credentials-add.md

 ## Prerequisites
 - An active project in CloudPie
 - Valid credentials for your cloud provider(s)
-- User with roles that has permissions to create Cloud Credentials
+- User with roles with permissions to create Cloud Credentials

 ## Supported Cloud Providers and Authentication Methods